jorzel/jorzel.github.io/_posts/2022-03-04-value-object-persistance.md

 ```

 ## Schemaless document (json)
-The last approach persists `OpenHour` concept as a json-like document.
-That data structure is not provided by each database driver but is available in SQLite as `JSON` field or in PostgreSQL as `JSONB` field.
+The last approach persists `OpenHour` concept as a JSON-like document.
+That data structure is not provided by each database driver but is available in SQLite as a `JSON` field or in PostgreSQL as a `JSONB` field.
 ```python
 # value_objects.open_hours.py
 from datetime import datetime